-Symptoms of Nystagmus after Head Injury
+Signs of Nystagmus after Head Injury

-Symptoms of nystagmus mainly include fast, uncontrollable eye movements.
+Signs of nystagmus mainly include fast, uncontrollable eye movements.
 The direction of the eye movement can look a little different in each person though.
 In fact, there are three main types of movement a person with nystagmus can experience after head injury:

 - Horizontal nystagmus which involves side-to-side eye movements.